SimVascular/svZeroDSolver/docs/pages/add_block.md

 ## 4. Implement the matrix equations for the block.

 * Implement the `update_constant`, `update_time` and `update_solution` functions.
-  * All matrix elements that are constant are specified in `update_constant`.
+  * All matrix elements that are constant must be specified in `update_constant`.
-  * Matrix elements that depend only on time (not the state variables) are specified in `update_time`.
+  * Matrix elements that depend only on time (not the state variables) must be specified in `update_time`.
-  * Matrix elements that change with the solution (i.e. depend on the state variables themselves) are specified in `update_solution`.
+  * Matrix elements that change with the solution (i.e. depend on the state variables themselves) must be specified in `update_solution`.
   * *Note: Not all blocks will require the `update_time` and `update_solution` functions.*

 <p> <br> </p>